Loustro/hello-world/README.md

 Hello people from the internet:

 This is my first ever try to make a repository.
-I´m just adding some lines to see how this owrks.
+I´m just adding some lines to see how this works.